Jump around below and find out all there is to know about wedding showers!

 If you’re worried about hurting distant friends or relatives by not inviting them, consider writing them a quick note or email explaining how you didn’t want them to feel pressured to attend considering the distance—and that sending a gift is not expected.

-Gifts are the traditional way for guests to “shower” the bride or couple at the celebration.
-However, if you’re uncomfortable with, or don’t need gifts, you can easily ask guests to support you in other ways, or request alternative gifts that might feel more in line with your needs and values as a couple, such as:
+A bridal shower gift is the traditional way for guests to “shower” the bride or couple at the celebration.
+However, if you’re uncomfortable with or don’t need gifts from your registry, you can easily ask guests to support you in other ways, or request alternative gifts that might feel more in line with your needs and values as a couple, such as:

 It can be challenging for guests to know what type of gift you should bring to a wedding shower.
 Typically, referring to a couple’s wedding registry and selecting a gift from their hand-picked assortment that matches your preferred price point is the best option.

-See above—you’re gonna have to feel out the vibe on this one.
-If this is an all-female shower with mostly younger friends and relatives attending, then getting a bit more playful with your shower gift could be fun (and provide a bit more interest than oohing and ahhing over yet another set of mixing bowls).
-But, if you’re worried that older or more conservative guests in attendance might not appreciate your gift of fuzzy handcuffs and edible body paint, then stick to something off the couple’s registry.
-It’s better to play it safe if you’re not sure about the makeup and personalities of the crowd—you don’t want to make the guest of honor feel uncomfortable.
+If you’re worried that older or more conservative guests in attendance might not appreciate your gift of lingerie or fuzzy handcuffs, stick to something off the couple’s registry.
+It’s better to play it safe if you’re not sure about the crowd—you don’t want to make the guest of honor feel uncomfortable.

 If you’re invited to the wedding and pre-wedding events, use the 60-20-20 rule to budget for gifts.
 First, identify the total amount that you’re comfortable spending on gifts for this couple.
 Then, allocate 60 percent of that number to the wedding present, 20 percent to an engagement present, and 20 percent to a gift for the shower.